DataSQRL/Acorn/api-examples/README.md

-# API Examples
+# Public API Examples

-This directory contains example API definitions that you can run and/or access as a backend for the apiRAG ChatBot examples.

-* [Finance](finance/): An API that gives customers access to their credit card transactions and spending analysis.
-* [Nutshop](nutshop/): A Customer 360 API that provides customer specific information for an online nutshop.
-* [Sensors](sensors/): A realtime API for collecting and analyzing sensor information.
+This directory contains examples of using apiRAG with publicly accessible APIs.
+To run these examples, all you need is Docker and an API key for the Large-Language-Model provider of your choice.

+Running the examples takes less than a minute, and you can modify them however you'd like.

-* [Rick and Morty](rickandmorty/): A publicly accessible API with information about the show.
+* [Rick and Morty](rickandmorty/): A chatbot that answers questions about the show by looking up the information from the public Rick and Morty GraphQL API.

-All but the `Rick and Morty` example require running the API locally so that it can be accessed by the ChatBot.
-Check the respective folder on how to run the example APIs.
-We are using an open-source tool called [DataSQRL](https://github.com/DataSQRL/sqrl) that makes it easy to build and run data APIs.
-You only need Docker installed on your machine to run the APIs.

-To run the actual ChatBot, check out the individual language implementations for details, e.g. [Java](../java/).
+* [I'm Bored](activity/): A chatbot that helps you find things to do by looking up activities from a public REST API by App Brewery.
+* [Advice Monster](advice/): A chatbot that dispenses advice retrieved from a REST endpoint.

+We want to highlight that the APIs used in the examples above are NOT our own and are operated by other people and organizations for the public to enjoy.
+We do not endorse those APIs.
+We merely want to show how easy it is to build intelligent ChatBots that can retrieve information from existing APIs for knowledge augmentation.